Easy Breezy Crochet

 • Facebook

-Make this easy crochet mini wreath pattern.
-This simple and quick Christmas wreath is made by crocheting around a wooden ring and decorated with a crocheted bow.
+Make this easy crochet mini wreath pattern in no time.
+This simple and quick Christmas wreath uses a wooden ring as a base and finished off with a crocheted bow.

-Below find everything you need to make a mini Christmas wreath, including yarn, hook, material, and a free printable pattern.
+Below find everything you need to make a mini Christmas wreath, including yarn, hook, and material list.

 A close up of two crocheted mini wreaths one red and white the other yellow and red.